 We offer fixed fee Binding Financial Agreements.
-We recommend that you contact us to book a reduced rate initial consultation to obtain legal advice on your individual circumstances and we will provide you with a fixed fee quote having regard to the circumstances of your case.
+We recommend that you contact us to book a reduced rate initial consultation with one of our experienced Brisbane Family & Divorce Lawyers to obtain advice in relation to your individual circumstances.
+We will provide you with a fixed fee quote tailored to your case.

 What are the benefits of a Financial Agreement?

 - To protect yourself against the other party making a claim against your assets in the future by legally formalising the division of your assets;

 - You can agree to a division of assets which is not in line what what a Court would consider ‘Just & Equitable’ i.e. you ‘opt out’ of the Family Law definition of what is equitable, meaning a party can agree to receive less/more than what they would otherwise be entitled to under the Family Law Act;

 - To avoid having to pay stamp duty;